ParadigmHyperloop/Routes/README.md

 - https://prd-tnm.s3.amazonaws.com/StagedProducts/Elevation/1/IMG/n35w119.zip

 Once you download data, create a "data" folder in the repo.
 Unzip the downloads and copy in the .img file.

+## OpenCL
+OpenCL is used in this project because the genetic algorithm benefits from parallel processing on the GPU.
+If your system does not have a dedicated GPU (or at least a decent integrated one), running the algorithm on a CPU will most likely be very slow, and is not recomended.

 ## Refernece
 This algorithm is an OpenCL implementaion the paper by Casey J. Handmer.
 This paper can be found at https://arxiv.org/pdf/1503.01524.pdf